HealthByRo/pulumi-sentry/README.md

+> **:warning: This fork is not currently maintained and will be archived then removed in the future.**

 # Pulumi Provider for Sentry

 This repository implements a Pulumi provider for Sentry resources.
 It started as a clone of the [Pulumi provider boilerplate](https://github.com/pulumi/pulumi-provider-boilerplate).

 **THIS IS EARLY STAGE, WORK IN PROGRESS CODE**.
 Not complete for real world usage yet.

 ## Overview